YashGoyal-web/Candies-Distribution-Problem-HackerRank-Ques-/README.md

 arr: an array of integers representing the ratings of each student

 Input Format
 The first line contains an integer,n , the size of arr.
 Each of the next n lines contains an integer arr[i] indicating the rating of the student at position i.

+Output Format
+Output a single line containing the minimum number of candies Alice must buy.